Posts Tagged ‘Ferrari 250LM ‘6321’’

 p4 east london

-Gearbox fettling?, prior to the East London event.
-4.2 litre DOHC 3 valve per cylinder Lucas fuel injected V12.
-Ferrari 5 speed ‘box with ZF limited slip diff.
-Battery of coils clear to see. (royckdboats)
+Gearbox fettling perhaps, prior to the East London event.
+4.2-litre DOHC three valve per cylinder Lucas fuel injected V12.
+Ferrari 5-speed ‘box with ZF limited slip diff.
+Battery of coils clear to see (royckdboats)

-The car was uncharacteristacally unreliable, perhaps ‘tired’, ‘0858’ failing to finish the Kyalami 9 Hour, Cape Town and Bulawayo 3 Hour events.
-‘0858’ was 2nd at the Lourenco Marques, Mozambique.
+The car was uncharacteristacally unreliable, perhaps tired, ‘0858’ failed to finish the Kyalami 9 Hour, Cape Town and Bulawayo 3 Hour events.
+‘0858’ was second at the Lourenco Marques, Mozambique.

 In 1971 David Piper bought the car from Walker, still with its extensive inventory of spare parts, enough as McKay states to make a second car less chassis…which is what Piper did.
-Ferrari provided Piper all the necessary P4 blueprints in 1974, Piper, Nye says ‘had the chassis made by the original people in Modena.
+Ferrari provided him with all the necessary P4 blueprints in 1974.
+Piper, Nye says ‘had the chassis made by the original people in Modena.
 Ferrari gave it the number ‘0900’, a serial number also applied to a Chinetti parts built 312P in the US’.
-Several ‘run-on’ cars have been built by Piper since.
+Several run-on cars have been built by Piper since.

-David Piper sold ‘0858’ to US collector Walter Medlin in Florida in 1971, he retained the car until offered for sale via RM Auctions in 2009, the car eventually being restored by Talacrest in the UK, somewhat controversially in the eyes of some to its Spyder/Barchetta specification.
+David Piper sold 0858 to Florida real estate man/Ferrari collector Walter Medlin in 1971.
+He retained it until it was offered for sale – having been seized by the US Internal Revenue Service to pay Medlin’s outstanding tax debt – via RM Auctions in 2009.
+The car was eventually restored by Talacrest in the UK, somewhat controversially in the eyes of some, to its Spyder/Barchetta specification.

 Check out this website in relation to that process which has been supervised by David Piper. http://www.talacrest.com/Latest_News/Talacrest_Ferrari_330_P4_Chassis_No._0858_-_New_Videos/101.htm

-In the best traditions of historic racing there are now more P4’s than in period…there are 3 or 4 ‘run-on’ cars built by Pipers concern and ‘0846’, written off by the factory after a crash and fire at Le Mans in 1967 has been reborn, recreated or replicated depending upon your view of it.
+In the best traditions of historic racing there are now more P4s than in period…there are three or four ‘run-on’ cars built by Piper’s concern.
+In addition, ‘0846’, written off by the factory after a crash and fire at Le Mans in 1967 has been reborn, recreated or replicated depending upon your view of it.

-I’m not suggesting the ‘experts’ know it all either.
+I’m not suggesting ‘the experts’ necessarily know it all either.

 Etcetera…